 Since even a 0.25% fee cost savings can amount to a small fortune over a long period of time, picking low-fee funds and trading brokerages is essential.
 There are three fees that you can either cut down or eliminate.

 Fund Fees: With over 20,000 UK unit trusts and 9,000 U.S. mutual funds to choose from, investors are often overwhelmed by the fund choices and the variances in fees.
-To bypass this confusion, I love (did I mention love?) the low-cost Vanguard index trackers.
-The trackers have annual fees ranging from 0.10% to 0.25%.
+To bypass this confusion, I love (did I mention love?) the low-cost Vanguard index tracker funds.
+The trackers have low annual fees ranging from 0.10% to 0.25%.
 Read this article on which trackers I love and why.

 My friend’s financial adviser invested his money into a variety of funds, some of which have performed well, others not so much.
-This portfolio returned my friend 2% over the last six months.
+This portfolio returned my friend 2% over a six month period during a time when the stock market was booming.

 Some advisers also invest their clients into funds that have a front-end load charge.
 In other words, the fund appreciates your investment so much they charge you a 5% fee for the privilege of doing business with them and therefore, your investment starts at negative 5%.
 This archaic investment strategy is still prevalent within the financial industry however, investors who know better are refusing to invest in loaded funds.

-Did you also know some funds even pay advisers a continued annual fee of 0.5% of their clients’ investment balance?
+Did you also know some funds pay advisers a continued annual fee of 0.5% of their clients investment balance?
 I think this is a terrible practice since this 0.5% added fee comes out of the funds’ costs which are detrimental to investors overall returns.

 Platform / Brokerage Fees: These fees are different on each platform and the best rule to go by is, the lower the fees the better.
 Some platforms advertise such things as research tools but research is freely available all over the internet.
 In most cases, avoiding the dreaded annual platform fee is the best path unless you make lots of purchases.
-I tend to make about 6-12 purchases annually and have found Halifax’s / iWeb platform to be the most cost-effective solution if your portfolio is less than £80,000 as they only charge £5 per trade.
-You can also buy funds directly from Vanguard now and the fees are rock bottom.
+I tend to make about 6-12 tracker purchases annually and I now buy directly through Vanguard.
+If I buy through a brokerage, I have found Halifax’s / iWeb platform to be the most cost-effective.
 Read my latest article on why you want to consider buying directly from Vanguard and what the fees cost.

 This handy Compare Fund Platform Fees tool will give a snapshot of how much in fees you will expect to pay depending on your investment and purchase amounts.
 This is what the tool shows (£50,000 investment over 30 years returning 7% average per year and making 12 trades annually):